 When the rule of law is suspended, those that violate societal norms should justly do so at their own, mortal, risk, unless public servants disarm the innocent.

-I’d add only that in most of those places, rank and file police officers very much wanted to do their jobs, but were ordered, during riots, to ignore crimes, and knowing doing their jobs could destroy them thereafter, opted for self-preservation.
-As regular readers know, I believe the police to be absolutely necessary and fully support them–when they’re in the right–but offer professional criticism when they’re not.
+I’d add only that in most of those places, rank and file police officers very much wanted to do their jobs during riots, but were ordered to ignore crimes.
+Knowing doing their jobs could destroy them thereafter, they opted for self-preservation and did as little as possible.
+Pro-active, crime-suppressing policing became, and remains, rare.
+As regular readers know, I know the police are absolutely necessary and fully support them–-when they’re in the right–-but offer professional criticism when they’re not.

 But if the individual may act in self-defense, why is the state, a government deriving its just powers from men, prohibited from acting in defense of men?
 True, it is the nature of our criminal justice system that execution takes place not on the spot, but after many years of the exhaustive application of due process, but this long, careful process would seem to be an argument for, rather than against, the capital power of government, for it provides multiple safeguards against the accidental execution of the innocent, which might even be more likely to occur on the spot.
 In fact, the police, forced to rush into ambiguous and potentially deadly situations, often shoot, and sometimes–-fortunately rarely–-kill innocents, including each other.

 Can we limit human action to only that which may be performed perfectly, without possibility of error, at all times and in all circumstances?